 We have even better information and sun screen products today.
 There have been scientific studies showing the benefits of green tea antioxidants and inflammation control in reducing the risk of skin cancers.
 If your skin has suffered sun damage that puts you at high risk for skin cancer, then it is important you optimize your skin care routine with the best products.

 What Skin Care Products Do Dermatologists Recommend for People at Risk for Skin Cancer?

 These recommendations come from my practice.
 It is also how I take care of my own fair, sun-damaged skin.

-My 30 year observation of sunscreen science has led me to trust only mineral zinc oxide based products.
-I’ve seen all others fail my patients continuously.
-Pick the right product for your needs, skin type and budget.
-Learn the differences by clicking here to see my sunscreen comparison chart.
+My 30+ year observation of sunscreen science has led me to trust only mineral zinc oxide based products.
+In my dermatology practice I have seen all others fail my patients continuously. - Dermatologist Dr. Cynthia Bailey

 Control skin inflammation from common rashes to help focus your skin’s resources on fighting skin cancer.

 There is scientific evidence that inflamed skin is depleted of antioxidants, and thus more prone to skin cancer.
 If you have facial inflammation from rosacea and/or seborrhea (two of the most common facial rashes of adulthood), then you want to get it under control.Facial Redness Relief Kit to do just that.
 The kit includes my popular Green Tea Antioxidant Therapy which loads your skin with skin cancer fighting green tea.

 Add vitamin A retinoid products to help lower your risk of skin cancer.